Are you interested in understanding how search engine results pages work?

 Organic Search Results

-Organic search results are listings on a SERP that appear naturally based on complex algorithms, as opposed to being paid for by advertisers.
+Organic search results are SERP listings that appear naturally based on complex algorithms, as opposed to being paid for by advertisers.

-To appear in organic search results, SEOs optimize their website content to make it as relevant and useful as possible for users.
+To appear in organic search results, SEOs optimize their website to make it as relevant and useful as possible for users.
 This includes using targeted keywords throughout their website’s headlines, meta tags, and body copy.
+But most of all, creating “helpful content“.

 Some of the most important ranking elements include:

-- On-page SEO signals (for example, the keyword used in your content)
+- On-page SEO signals (for example, the keywords used in your content)

 - Off-page SEO signals (one of the most important are the backlinks pointing to your pages)